Barendse, George Johannes

 Because of his penchant to be in the spotlight he was known on the ships as the “Salon Kapitein” or “public lounge captain”.
 Whereas most captains tried to stay away from the office as far as possible, this was not the case with him and he was very a good “networker”.
 No doubt the theatrical skills observed in his child hood days helped here. (f)

 Then there is the story about the war medals.
 Everybody who sailed/fought in certain areas in the world could apply for a service medal from that area.
-Most officers and crew on the ships did not bother but in some occasions the company applied for them.
+Most officers and crew on the ships did not bother but on some occasions the company applied for them.
+(Especially if those captains sailed on the passgenerships).
 Barendse who was in the office and knew that he would go to the Nieuw Amsterdam in 1942, started applying for any medal that he was entitled to, to ensure that he was on a “more even keel” with the senior military who travelled with the troops on board. (f)

 Assigned medals: